indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 You can configure alerts for instances running on the Apiculus.
 You can define alerts for Instances and configure the email recipients for these alerts using a straightforward and easy-to-use interface.

-Navigate to a [RHEL Instance](AboutRHELInstances.md) and access the **Alerts** tab to view the configured alerts or configure new ones.
+To view the configured alerts or configure new ones, navigate to [RHEL Instance](AboutRHELInstances.md) and access the **Alerts** tab.
 ## Instance Alerts

 The Alerts tab lists all the alerts already configured for that particular RHEL Instance.
 In addition, it will show the details:
 - ID
-- the name for the alert
+- The name for the alert
 - Parameter
 - Trigger When
 - Value